Why and how to open a representative (liaison) office in China ?

 |

 Possibility of hiring foreign nationals and obtaining a work permit and resident visa.
-Following a Directive dated January 2010, the maximum number of resident foreigners attached to a representative office is officially limited to 4 people.
-In some provinces, this number of authorized foreign expatriates may be lower.
+Following a January 2010 directive, the maximum number of resident foreigners attached to a rep office is officially limited to 4 people.
+In some provinces, this number of authorized foreign expatriates may be even lower.

 |